ImpressLearn: Continual Learning via Combined Task Impressions: Approach

-\paragraph{\textbf{Heterogeneous, homogeneous \& random masks}} In our \emph{heterogenous} approach, we create one basis-mask for each task in the collection of basis-tasks $T_b$.
-In this setting, we leverage knowledge transfer from all basis-tasks to a new task.
+\paragraph{\textbf{Heterogeneous, homogeneous \& random masks.}} As we discussed above, ImpressLearn creates one basis-mask for each task in the collection of basis-tasks $T_b$ by default, which we call the \emph{heterogeneous} mode.
+In this setting, we leverage knowledge transfer from all basis-tasks to solve new tasks.
 However, when tasks are scarce, limiting basis-mask generation to one per task affects the viability of our method and does not allow for scaling benefits to become apparent.
-For example, for Split-CIFAR-100 with $20$ tasks, we can only generate at most $20$ heterogeneous basis-masks.
-Hence, we also evaluate our approach with a set of \emph{homogeneous} basis-masks, i.e. all coming from the same basis-task.
+For example, in the case of Split-CIFAR-100 ($20$ tasks), we can generate at most $20$ heterogeneous basis-masks.
+Hence, we also evaluate our approach with a set of \emph{homogeneous} basis-masks that all come from the same basis-task.
 A priori it is unclear whether masks produced on the same backbone network for the same basis-task are sufficiently different to generate a diverse enough basis set.
-While previous work suggests that wider network architectures can support multiple suitable subnetworks for a given task \cite{edgepop,lth}, we find this effect is prominent even using relatively conservative architectures such as LeNet-300-100 with PermutedMNIST (\cite{mnist}).
-Our experiments show that basis-masks are very sensitive to initial conditions of the popup scores and to data ordering: the overlap of homogeneous masks produced with different random seeds is close to random.
+While previous work suggests that wider network architectures can support multiple suitable subnetworks for a given task \cite{edgepop, lth}, we find this effect is prominent even using relatively conservative architectures such as LeNet-300-100 with PermutedMNIST (\cite{mnist}).
+Our experiments show that basis-masks are very sensitive to the initialization of popup scores and to data order: the overlap of homogeneous masks produced with different random seeds is close to random.
 Hence, at sufficiently low sparsities, homogeneous masks are practically independent.
-ImpressLearn can be extended to a mix of homogeneous and heterogeneous impressions, though in this paper we only study the trade-off for purely homogeneous and purely heterogeneous settings.
+Finally, note that optimization of homogeneous basis-masks can be parallelized as it assumes access to only one task, potentially bringing significant computational speedups.

-To quantify the importance of task specific data in mask generation, we experimented with a variation of ImpressLearn where basis-masks are drawn randomly and not optimized (see Section \ref{Sec:Experiments} and \ref{Sec:Random}).
-This allows us to study trade-offs between random and task-specific masks and provide an alternative when optimizing basis-masks with edge-popup is too demanding.
-While in general this approach requires more basis-masks to reach commensurate performance, it may be more suitable in scenarios where optimization is costly.
+To quantify the importance of task-specific data in mask generation, we experimented with a variation of ImpressLearn where basis-masks are drawn randomly and not optimized (see Section \ref{Sec:Experiments} and \ref{Sec:Random}).
+This allows us to study trade-offs between random and task-specific masks and provide an alternative when optimizing basis-masks with edge-popup is too resource-consuming.
+While in general this approach requires more basis-masks to reach commensurate performance, it offers a competitive alternative when optimization is costly.